Utah Administrative Code

 Multi-level marketing programs, investment programs, memberships, or other similar programs, designed or represented to produce or provide funds to pay all or any part of the cost of insurance constitutes an illegal inducement.
 This does not preclude the provision of insurance through a bona fide employee benefits program.

-A licensee shall not give or offer to give a premium reduction by means of commission contribution back to the insurer for any purpose, including competition, unless the reduction is for expense savings and is justified by a reasonable standard and with reasonable accuracy.
+A licensee shall not give or offer to give a premium reduction by means of commission or consulting fee back to the insurer for any purpose, including competition, unless the reduction is for expense savings and is justified by a reasonable standard and with reasonable accuracy.
 The insurer's underwriting files must document the savings in order to enable the commissioner to verify compliance.
 This documentation must demonstrate legitimate expense savings realized by the insurer and its producer.

 A licensee may not obtain or arrange for third party financing of premium without the knowledge and consent of the insured.